openebs/openebs/k8s/demo/crunchy-postgres/README.md

 The verification procedure can be carried out using the following steps:

 - Check cluster replication status between the Postgres primary and replica
-- Create a table in the default database as a Postgres user on the primary
+- Create a table in the default database as Postgres user "testuser" on the primary
-- Check data synchronization on the replica for created table
+- Check data synchronization on the replica for table you have created
-- Verify table creation is restricted on the replica
+- Verify that table is not created on the replica

 ### Step-1: Install the PostgreSQL-Client